 A credit is an amount that eliminates or reduces tax.
 A unified credit applies to both the gift tax and the estate tax.
 This credit comes into play upon death.
 You must subtract the unified credit from any gift tax that you owe.
 Any unified credit you use against your gift tax in one year reduces the amount of credit that you can use against your gift tax in a later year.
 The total amount used during life against your gift tax reduces the credit available to use against your estate tax.
-The unified credit amount for 2012 is $5,000,000 (reverts to $1,000,000 in 2013 unless Congress acts).
+The unified credit amount for 2024 is $13.61M per person/$27.22M per couple (reverts to $5,000,000 in 2026, indexed for inflation, unless Congress acts).

 The gift tax is a tax on the transfer of property by one individual to another while receiving nothing, or less than full value, in return.
 The tax applies whether the donor intends the transfer to be a gift or not.